 - Evaluate Suppliers.
 Armed with insights gleaned from analytics, you can quickly identify quality issues, potential over-dependencies, and stress points at every level of the supply chain.

 - Boost Interdepartmental Communication and Efficiency.
-Giving decision makers across your organization crucial data and total visibility to suppliers, contract terms, and planning helps ensure everyone is able to manage their spend more effectively.
+Giving decision makers across your organisation crucial data and total visibility to suppliers, contract terms, and planning helps ensure everyone is able to manage their spend more effectively.

 - Ensure Contract Compliance.
 Contracts require diligent monitoring to ensure compliance and avoid waste.
-That’s why they’re best managed within your procurement organization.
+That’s why they’re best managed within your procurement organisation.
 Analytics give you the information you need to ensure contract terms are fulfilled, preferred vendors are used, and prices are met.

 Spend analysis also gives you an opportunity to shift your focus from mere cost to what’s known as Total Cost of Ownership (TCO).
-Procurement professionals keen on building best-in-class practices for their organizations have opted to discard the obsolete “lowest bidder” model and instead consider the complex web of expenses associated with TCO.
+Procurement professionals keen on building best-in-class practices for their organisations have opted to discard the obsolete “lowest bidder” model and instead consider the complex web of expenses associated with TCO.
 Given that acquisition costs account for 25%–40% of the total cost for most products and services, it makes good sense to focus on not just what you’re paying now, but how much value you can get from what you’re buying.

 Identifying and reducing TCO is essential to building a spending plan focused on value rather than cost.
-Spend analysis—along with collaboration with senior management, internal stakeholders, and suppliers—enables best-in-class organizations to make this change successfully.
+Spend analysis—along with collaboration with senior management, internal stakeholders, and suppliers—enables best-in-class organisations to make this change successfully.